 - Reviewing and evolving our Safer Spaces program and reporting tools as we learn and consult with our communities;

-- Expanding our Safer Spaces committee during Festival season to ensure more equitable and diverse representation and more robust capacity on the committee to better serve our community;
+- Expanding our Safer Spaces committee during Event season to ensure more equitable and diverse representation and more robust capacity on the committee to better serve our community;

 - Working with organizations like the Sexual Assault Centre of Edmonton (SACE) and Sexual Violence Advocacy and Accountability Network (SVAAN) to improve our processes;

-- Implementing a Safer Spaces First Response team for Festival 2021; and
+- Implementing a Safer Spaces First Response team for Event 2021; and

 Continually evolving our Anti-Racism Commitment, including: